abh/geodns-config/README.md

 The `dnsconfig` tool helps create configuration/zone files for the [GeoDNS](http://geo.bitnames.com/) server.

+It'll take a less verbose JSON configuration and expand it to GeoDNS format.
+The format also helps reusing certain bits of configuration so changes can be done in fewer places (active IPs, for example).

 ## Command line options

 * -config: name of the zones config file.
 Defaults to `./config/zones.json`.